Introduction

 Can a customer engagement platform help reduce my marketing costs?

 Yes, primarily by increasing customer retention and lowering the need for expensive customer acquisition.
 By automating loyalty programs, referrals, and review requests, you can drive more repeat purchases from your existing customer base.
-Additionally, a unified platform like Growave reduces "app bloat," often providing better value for money than paying for multiple separate subscriptions for loyalty, reviews, and wishlists.
+Additionally, a unified platform like Growave reduces "app bloat," often providing better value for money than paying for multiple separate subscriptions.

 Is a customer engagement platform suitable for small Shopify stores?

 Absolutely.
-In fact, lean teams often benefit the most from a CEP because it automates many of the tasks that would otherwise require manual work.
+Lean teams often benefit the most from a CEP because it automates many of the tasks that would otherwise require manual work.
 A unified platform allows small brands to offer a professional, high-touch customer experience that rivals much larger competitors.
-We offer a variety of plans, including a free tier, to ensure that brands at every stage can start building a retention strategy.
+We offer a variety of plans, including a free tier, to ensure that brands at every stage can start.